Introduction

 - Stable moisture, so plants are not constantly drying out and recovering

-- Healthy roots, so crops can cope better during hot spells
+- Healthy roots, so crops cope better during hot spells

 - Temperature balance, especially for leafy crops and young seedlings